jeromep01/SlidePanel/README.md

 Sets the id or class of the element that is used to close the panel if the auto close is not activated.

+### onSlideOpening

+This is a callback that you can use to make some additional operations while the panel is being displayed.

+### onSlideClosing

+This is a callback that you can use to make some additional operations while the panel is being hidden.

 ## **How to use it ?**

 First of all, you must place a HTML element in the root layout inside of the body element.